burakturkerdev/ftgo/README.md

 var infos []common.FileInfo

 if m == common.Success {
-    // We don't need to authenticate because the message is success, so let's directly extract JSON. conn.GetJson(&infos)
+    // We don't need to authenticate because message is success, so let's directly extract JSON. conn.GetJson(&infos)

     // We can use our file info JSON.